JoseAALC/Partial-Order-Planing/README.md

 2016/2017

 ## Objective
-- Devlop an algorithm of partial order planing in C++
+- Program an algorithm of partial order planing in C++

 ## Brieve Description
 In this project we devlop a partial order planing algorithm with the objective of in future the could be used in webots (https://cyberbotics.com/).
 For this porpose we implement a representation of first order logic in C++ and a unification algorithm as the way to resolve the value of variables.